Who We Are

 Aaron Mintzes joined Earthworks in August of 2011 after spending nearly five years as a professional environmentalist.
 First with Clean Water Action, and later as the Legislative and Political Manager for the Maryland League of Conservation Voters, Aaron has researched and lobbied at all levels of government on a variety of environmental issues.
 After tours with the green groups, Aaron joined the public affairs firm of Robert M. Brandon and Associates where he worked on health care and tax policy reform.
 Now pleased to rejoin the ranks of the conservation movement, Aaron assists the policy team with developing and advocating for more responsible hard rock mining as well as oil and gas issues.

-Tamara Toles O’Laughlin, North America Director, 350.org Tamara is an environmentalist focused on equity, access, and community.
+Tamara Toles O’Laughlin, President & Chief Executive Officer of Environmental Grantmakers Association.
+Tamara is an environmentalist focused on equity, access, and community.
 She develops capacity building programs and creates multimedia campaigns to dismantle privilege and increase opportunities for vulnerable populations to access healthy air, clean energy, and a toxic-free economy at the local, regional, and national levels.
-As the leader of 350’s programming in North America, she drives mission-critical work and organizational investments to build a multiracial, multi-generational climate movement that is capable of holding our leaders accountable to science and justice.
+She drives mission-critical work to build a multiracial, multi-generational climate movement that is capable of holding our leaders accountable to science and justice.